AVSystem/Anjay/CONTRIBUTING.rst

 If you never submitted a pull request before, take a look at `this fantastic tutorial <https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github>`_.

 #.
-Fork the project,
+Fork the project.
 #.
-Work on your contribution - follow guidelines described below,
+Work on your contribution - follow guidelines described below.
 #.
-Push changes to your fork,
+Push changes to your fork.
 #.
-Make sure all ``make check`` tests still pass,
+Make sure all ``make check`` tests still pass.
-#. `Create a pull request <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`_,
+#. `Create a pull request <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`_.
 #.
 Wait for someone from Anjay team to review your contribution and give feedback.